-Here’s how the primary filter looks after a bevy of cleaning experiments, and I did a LOT.
+Here’s how the primary filter looks after many cleaning experiments, and I did a LOT.

-The dark stuff you see in the photo is from the coffee grounds test, but it’s relatively clean otherwise.
+The dark stuff in the photo is from the coffee grounds test, but it’s relatively clean otherwise.

 One trick I do to dislodge debris from the folds is taping it on a solid surface.
-This hack will extend the filter’s life and help maintain robot vacuum performance.
+This hack will extend the filter’s life and help maintain the robot’s vacuum performance.

 The Airrobo P20 has a standard dock since it doesn’t have a self-emptying feature.

-You’ll notice it has a slot for the remote, in case you’ll use it, which is a nice touch for convenience.
+You’ll notice it has a slot for the remote, in case you use it, which is a nice touch for convenience.

 Unfortunately, it does not have a self-emptying feature in auto-empty robot vacuums.